 River nearly 2800 km long, flowing from Turkey through Iraq, becoming the Shatt al-Arab before flowing into the Persian Gulf

-John Christie was a 54 year old serial murderer and sexual psychopath who murdered at least 6 women between 1949-1950.
-He gave evidence at the trial of Timothy Evans, who was executed (later posthumously pardoned) for crimes probably committed by Christie
+John Christie was a 54 year old serial murderer who murdered at least 6 women between 1943 and 1953.
+He gave evidence at the trial of Timothy Evans, who was executed (and later posthumously pardoned).